nrkno/rfetch/README.md

     abortController: null,

     /*
-      Optional errors array (by reference), thath allows us to inspect all the error(s) that were thrown in the retry loop for further processing etc.
+      Optional errors array (by reference), that allows us to inspect all the error(s) that were thrown in the retry loop for further processing etc.
     */
     errors: [],